Leon-Focker/canon/README.md

 # canon for viola
-Lisp script and Musescore score to generate the fundamental canon and notate it in a more elaborate way for solo viola.
+Lisp script (using [Slippery Chicken](https://michael-edwards.org/sc/) and brute force) to generate the fundamental canon and a Musescore score to notate it in a more elaborate way.
+For solo viola.